BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 ![texture](/img/exporters/3DSMax/11_texture.jpg)

-**Important:** if you are relying on a physically based material, you can chose the transparency mode through a dedicated material attribute.
+**Important:** if you are relying on a physically based material, you can choose the transparency mode through a dedicated material attribute.
 You can refer to the [following documentation](/features/featuresDeepDive/Exporters/3DSMax_to_glTF#alpha-mode) to learn more about this feature.

 ## Babylon material attributes